laravel/docs/collections.md

 The returned collection keeps the original array keys.
 In this example we used the [`values`](#method-values) method to reset the keys to consecutively numbered indexes.

-When dealing with nested arrays or objects, specify the key used to determine uniqueness:
+When dealing with nested arrays or objects, you should specify the key used to determine uniqueness:

 	$collection = collect([
 		['name' => 'iPhone 6', 'brand' => 'Apple', 'type' => 'phone'],